-Having a Swedish ID-Card – a so called ID–kort – will make your life in Sweden a lot easier.
+Having a Swedish ID-Card – a so-called ID–kort – will make your life in Sweden a lot easier.
 You need it at all times.

 When picking up packages from the post office or when you wish to open a Swedish bank account.
 In order to get an ID-card you must:

-- be registered as living in Sweden.
+- Be registered as living in Sweden (have a personnummer).

-- be at least 13 years of age.
+- Be at least 13 years of age.

-- have your parent/guardian´s approval if you are less than 18 years of age.
+- Have your parent/guardian´s approval if you are less than 18 years of age.